JetBrains/kotlin-web-site/docs/topics/data-analysis/data-analysis-visualization.md

 ## Create a line chart

-Let's create a line chart with the `df` data frame in Kotlin Notebook.
+Let's create a line chart with the `df` DataFrame in Kotlin Notebook.

 Use the `plot()` function from the Kandy library.
 Within the `plot()` function, specify the type of chart (in this case, it's `line`) and the values for the X and Y axes.
 You can customize colors and sizes: